wduraes/Workshops/IoT E2E/readme.md

 4. Upload the code to the ESP8266 and monitor the serial port to see if there is any error message.

+5. Leave the device on for the duration of the workshop so you'll get plenty data in the Database.

 <br><br>

 ## Part 3 Validate Data Flow: Device --> Server

 1. In order to validate if Mosquitto is receiving the messages sent by the device we can do many things:

-    - Open a Mosquitto client and subscribe to the topic the device is publishing (in this case WEATHER), but in this case we won't.
-    - Open your browser and go to Node-Red: [ip of your Raspberry PI]:1880, in my case 10.0.0.46:1880
+    - Open your browser and go to Node-Red: [IP address of your Raspberry PI]:1880, in my case 10.0.0.46:1880
     - Since node-red is configured for anonymous access, you should get an initial blank flow.
-    - Copy the JSON file below (don't mind its messy look, this makes is easier to copy manually)
+    - Copy the JSON file below (make sure to copy the whole line, it is a long one).
+TIP: If you're on Windows, a triple click will select the whole line!
     - Go to the top right menu, click import and paste the JSON data into the window.
     - Select import to current flow and hit Import.